Emotions Transcend Race And Culture: Universal Emotions

 Research That Supports the Argument for Universal Emotions

-Ekman's work not only touched upon the expressions of those from a remote tribe and cultures across the globe.
-He and other notable psychologists also researched the facial expressions of people who were born blind as well as newborn babies to prove that emotional expressions were innate, not learned.
+Ekman and other notable psychologists also researched the facial expressions of people who were born blind as well as newborn babies to prove that emotional expressions were innate, not learned.

-There are also groups that are neutral in this feud and side with Ekman but present theories of their own.
+There are also groups that are neutral in this feud and side with Ekman, but present theories of their own.
 For example, some psychologists and researchers believe that there are less than six universal emotions while others believe that there may be far more than the original six presented by Ekman.

 The Argument Against Universal Emotions